TramellLi/Software-Engineering-Group-21/Documentation/3_uxDesign.md

 **Define-issues:**
 -	How do we increase the general people's(the non-medics) awareness on the importance of posture.
 -	How do we trigger the their interest in wanting to finding out more about self-help and sports medicine to ease discomfort resulted from sitting down for too long.
--	How to we make it easier for the them to start understanding the basic subject knowledges.
+-	How to we make it easier for the them to start understanding the basic subject knowledges with the short amount of time they have.

 #### Solve: issues:
--	Our webpage need to be straight forward, simple colors and navigation
+-	Our app need to be straight forward, simple colors and navigation
 -	Design and drawing need to be cute and simple, diagram of human body should be minimalistic and not overly complicated to put people off from wanting to continue to explore. differ from apps that target at educational apps target at l professionals
 -	With simple and cute human body diagram, the information that we decide to display need to be succinct but also as accurate as possible (need someone professional from the field to consult and decide what information to put/omit) to give our target users a general idea of body parts and muscle groups related to the discomfort.
+This is one of the early prototypes of our design:
 <p align="center">
   <img src="https://i.imgur.com/PwdRkUq.gif" alt="animated" />
 </p>